bufbuild-ru/docs/docs/bufstream/release-notes/index.md

 **_Release date:_** 2025-02-11

-::: tip NoteBufstream instances will now be referred to as "brokers" instead of "agents" in release notes, documentation, and logs.
+::: tip Bufstream instances will now be referred to as "brokers" instead of "agents" in release notes, documentation, and logs.

 :::